michalskrzypek/online-shop/README.md

 # Online Shop
-Java web application based on Data Access Object (DAO) design pattern.
+Java web application based on Spring MVC and Data Access Object (DAO) design pattern.
 It is a completely functional online store with role-based access control.
 To create the application I used following:
 •	Spring (Core, MVC, Security)
 •	Hibernate and JPA
 •	MySQL
 •	JSP technology
 •	Tomcat 8
 •	Maven tool
 •	JSTL
 •	jQuery plugins (DataTables and Validate)
 •	Front-End layer: customized Bootstrap (CSS + JavaScript)
 •	few auxiliary functions in JavaScript language

 ## How does it look like?
 #### Customer access: